quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 differed from the client's Destination Connection ID).
 This allows load balancers to ensure that packets for a given connection are routed to the same server.

-# Server Deployments of QUIC {#server-fleet}

-While this document mainly discusses a single QUIC server, it is common for deployments of QUIC servers to include a fleet of multiple server instances.
-We therefore define the following terms:

-Supported Versions:

-: This is the set of versions supported by a given individual server instance.

-Fully-Deployed Versions:

-: This is the set of QUIC versions that is supported by every single QUIC server instance in this deployment.

-Partially-Deployed Versions:

-: This is the set of versions supported by a given individual server instance, but which aren't supported by every single QUIC server instance in this deployment.

-If a deployment only contains a single server instance, then the Supported Versions is equal to the Fully-Deployed Versions, and the Partially-Deployed Versions is the empty set.

-Conversely, if a deployment contains multiple server instances, it is possible for software updates to not happen at the exact same time on all server instances.
-In this scenario, some instances will have a different Supported Versions from other instances in the same fleet.
-When that happens, a client might receive a Version Negotiation packet from a server instance that doesn't support some Partially-Supported Versions; in that case, those Partially-Supported Versions won't be listed in the Version Negotiation packet.
-When the client reacts to that Version Negotiation packet, it might create a new QUIC connection which could be routed to a different server instance, which has a different set of Supported Versions.
-The version downgrade prevention mechanism described in {{downgrade}} is robust to this scenario and will not falsely detect a downgrade attack.

-If a server operator is progressively deploying a new QUIC version throughout its fleet, it MUST perform a two-step process where it first progressively adds support for the new version.
-This adds the new version to Supported Versions but not to Fully-Deployed Versions.
-Once all server instances have been upgraded, the second step is to progressively add the version to Fully-Deployed Versions on all server instances.
-This opens connections to version downgrades during the upgrade window, since those could be due to clients communicating with both upgraded and non-upgraded server instances.

 # Handshake Version Information {#hs-vers-info}